2015–16 Louisville Cardinals women's basketball team

 The 2015–16 Louisville Cardinals women's basketball team represented the University of Louisville during the 2015–16 NCAA Division I women's basketball season.
 The Cardinals, led by ninth-year head coach Jeff Walz, played their home games at the KFC Yum!
 Center and were in their second year in the Atlantic Coast Conference.
 They finished the season 26–8, 15–1 in ACC play to finish in second place.
 They advanced to the semifinals of the ACC women's tournament, where they lost to Syracuse.
-They received at-large bid of the NCAA women's tournament, where they defeated Central Arkansas in the first round before losing to DePaul in the second round.
+They received an at-large bid to the NCAA women's tournament, where they defeated Central Arkansas in the first round before losing to DePaul in the second round.

 Media

-Once again select Cardinals games will be broadcast on WHAS.
-Some of the games will be on the ACC RSN.
-Additional ACC games will air on ESPN3.
+Select Cardinals games were broadcast on WHAS.
+Some of the games were on the ACC RSN.
+Additional ACC games aired on ESPN3.

-All Cardinals basketball games will air on Learfield Sports on WKRD 790 AM or WVKY 101.7 FM, depending on conflicts with Louisville and Kentucky football and men's basketball games.
+All Cardinals basketball games aired on Learfield Sports on WKRD 790 AM or WVKY 101.7 FM, depending on conflicts with Louisville and Kentucky football and men's basketball games.